hpssjellis/grants/proposal-helium-and-the-arduino-portenta-lora-vision-shield.md

 # Project Description

-- Background: The Arduino Portenta https://store.arduino.cc/usa/portenta-h7 is the new $103.40 USD "Pro" Arduino board with impressive abilities especially wehn combbined with the $63.00 USD LorA Vision Shield https://store.arduino.cc/usa/portenta-vision-shield-lora  and the $45.99 USD Breakout board https://store.arduino.cc/usa/portenta-breakout.
+- Background: The Arduino Portenta https://store.arduino.cc/usa/portenta-h7 is the new $103.40 USD "Pro" Arduino board with impressive abilities especially when combined with the $63.00 USD LorA Vision Shield https://store.arduino.cc/usa/portenta-vision-shield-lora  and the optional $45.99 USD Breakout board https://store.arduino.cc/usa/portenta-breakout.
 The Vision shield with 320px x 320px GRAYSCALE camera and dual microphones brings Machine Learning to DIY, Makers and Professional businesses alike.

 - Problem to Solve: Helium connectivity in North America does not work with the present May 2021 Arduino examples.
 - Connecting is only the first step, simple sensors examples are needed.